brandur/sorg/content/fragments/all-wires.md

 than one that works none of the time.
-Every time you turn it on is the likely start of a debugging odyssey involving restarting things, adjusting streaming configurations, and repositioning APs.
-All in all, there's a reasonable chance that I spent more time playing with it than using it to watch movies and TV.
+Every time you turn it on is the likely start of a debugging odyssey involving restarting things, adjusting streaming configurations, and repositioning access points.
+All in all, there's a reasonable chance that I spent more time playing with it throughout its lifetime than using it to watch movies and TV.

 I recently tore it all down and replaced it with a new
 setup: a drive connected to an old Mac connected right into